 The paper is organized as follows.
 In Section 2, we describe the baseline model, the mediator selection game and its theoretical predictions.
 In Section 3, we present our hypotheses and experimental parameterization.
 In Section 4, we describe the first experimental design and report our findings.
 In Section 5, we provide the second experimental design and its findings.
 In Section 6, we conclude and discuss possible extensions.
 Appendix A provides nonparametric test results.
-Additional discussions, theoretical characterizations, supplemental analyses and figures for the experimental results are contained in Supplemental Appendices B-D. The Experimental Instructions (url-linked) document, available on the authors' websites, provides the omitted descriptions of experimental procedures and the experimental instructions.
+Additional discussions, theoretical characterizations, supplemental analyses for the experimental results are contained in the Online Appendix.
+The Experimental Instructions (url-linked) document, available on the authors' websites, provides the omitted descriptions of experimental procedures and the experimental instructions.